blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

             ```cp <PATH_TO_TRUST_STORE_FILE> <PATH_TO_SECRETS>/cacerts```
     - Replace <PATH_TO_TRUST_STORE_FILE> with the path to the TrustStore file to be used.
     - Replace <PATH_TO_SECRETS> with the directory path where the secrets files are stored.
 See step 1 of the installation being performed.
+    - Find and uncomment the ALERT_TRUST_STORE_PASSWORD environment variable from the docker-compose.local-overrides.yml file.

+    Example:
+    ```
+    alert:
+      environment:
+        - ALERT_TRUST_STORE_PASSWORD=<PASSWORD>
+    ```
+    - Replace <PASSWORD> with the password for the jssecacerts or cacerts that was copied as a secret above.

 ### Insecure Trust of All Certificates
 WARNING: This is not a recommended option.
 Using this option makes your deployment less secure.
 Use at your own risk.
 Certificates SHOULD be correctly generated for the Alert server and a valid TrustStore SHOULD be provided to trust third party systems.